- 1 Real Life Application of Logarithms

 10+ Epic Never Been Recorded

-This is the one of the real life scenario of logarithms, which must be know.
+This is one of the real-life scenario of logarithms, which must be known.

-Real Life Application of Logarithm in Determining pH Value
+Real Life Application of Logarithms in Determining pH Value

-The Real Life scenario of Logarithms is to measure the acidic, basic or neutral of a substance that describe a chemical property in terms of pH value.
-To know this concept in details, click here.
+The Real-Life scenario of Logarithms is to measure the acidic, basic or neutral of a substance that describes a chemical property in terms of pH value.
+To know this concept in detail, click here.

-Real Life Application of Logarithm in Measuring Sound Intensity
+Real-Life Application of Logarithms in Measuring Sound Intensity

 If I = I0, then .

-If I = 10I0, then etc. Hence, we can the different values.
+If I = 10I0, then etc. Hence, we can different values.